JamieGodwin/Infastructure-as-code/ansible-ping-set-up.md

 192.168.33.10 ansible_connection=ssh ansible_ssh_user=vagrant ansible_ssh_pass=vagrant
 - If we do the command `sudo ansible web -m ping` we should get the message.
 ![](1.2.png)
+- Note: if this doesn't work, we can do `sudo nano ansible.cfg` and un-comment the `host_key_checking = False`.
+This however isn't usually recomended.